Choosing a school: parent interviews

 Also, go to open houses.
 That’s your first contact, your first way to get a feel for the school.
 Then go for smaller visits, meet with teachers, principals, and others.
 Talk to parents.
 Just gather as much information as you can.
 But don’t cast your net too widely, as you can get overwhelmed.

 Jennifer has one child, James.
-James will begin grade 9 at a new private school in the fall of 2018.
+James began Grade 9 at a new private school in the fall of 2018.

 Q: When did you start your private school search?